HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

-## How DO A Tree Interpret Probability?
+## How To Interpret Probability in Tree?

 In Prof. Nando de Freitas UBC Machine Learning class, he shows a picture how probability works in a given decision tree: